About This Neapolitan Cookies Recipe

 - I like to bake the cookies one pan at a time.
 I find that doing so makes the best cookies, ensuring that none of them have overly burnt bottoms or raw centers.
 However, to save time, you can bake two sheet pans at a time.
 Position a rack in the upper-third position of the oven, and a second one in the lower-third position of the oven.
 Bake a pan on each rack, swapping their positions half way through the Bake Time.

 Use the video player below to watch my Instagram Story tutorial on how to make these Neapolitan cookies!
-The arrows to the left and right of the frame allow you to skip through the different recipe steps.
-You can also hit the “pause” or “enlarge” buttons on the upper right hand side of the frame to pause or enlarge the frames accordingly.
+Clicking the left and right sides of the frame allow you to move through the different recipe steps.

 Get the Recipe: 3 Flavor Neapolitan Cookies Made With 1 Dough